Medicines for bipolar disorder

 How long will I need to take medicines for bipolar disorder?

-Never stop your medicine or adjust doses on your own without talking to your doctor.
-Sudden changes to your medicines and doses can cause serious side effects and increase your chance of relapse.
-It’s also important to tell your doctor about any other medicines you take, including over-the-counter and herbal medicines.
-Some medicines can interact with medicines for bipolar disorder.
+Sudden changes to your medicines and doses can cause serious side effects and increase your chance of relapse (getting worse again).
+It's also important to tell your doctor about any other medicines you take, including over-the-counter and herbal medicines.

 What are the possible side effects of medicines used for bipolar disorder?

-Medicines used for bipolar disorder can cause side effects in some people.
+Medicines used to treat bipolar disorder can cause side effects in some people.
+Side effects can be serious, but often they are not.

 Side effects of lithium can include: